Comprehensive Capitalization Model: Troubleshooting Capitalization Issues

 Edited

-Capitalisation requires multiple configurations to be correctly set up across projects, expense types, roles, rate cards, and financial periods.
-If capitalisation amounts are not appearing as expected, it is likely that one or more required settings are missing or incorrectly configured.
+Capitalization requires multiple configurations to be correctly set up across projects, expense types, roles, rate cards, and financial periods.
+If capitalization amounts are not appearing as expected, it is likely that one or more required settings are missing or incorrectly configured.

-This guide provides a structured approach to troubleshooting capitalisation by identifying which configurations apply to non-resource forecasts, non-resource actuals, resource forecasts, and resource actuals.
+This guide provides a structured approach to troubleshooting capitalization by identifying which configurations apply to non-resource forecasts, non-resource actuals, resource forecasts, and resource actuals.

-The table below outlines the key capitalisation settings that must be checked for each type of capitalisation.
-If capitalisation is not applied to a financial record, use this table to identify potential missing or incorrect settings.
+The table below outlines the key capitalization settings that must be checked for each type of capitalization.
+If capitalization is not applied to a financial record, use this table to identify potential missing or incorrect settings.

 Setting